nextcloud/documentation/admin_manual/installation/windows2_installation.rst

 Installing ownCloud
 -------------------

+Download the latest version of ownCloud from http://owncloud.org/download.
-Unzip your ownCloud archive (downloaded from your account on `Customer.owncloud.com <http://customer.owncloud.com/>`_), which unpacks to a single ``owncloud`` folder containing all ownCloud files.
+You may download the archive in either tar.bz2 or zip format.
+Unpack the file and save it locally, which unpacks to a single ``owncloud`` folder containing all ownCloud files.
 Place this in your Web root, typically ``C:\inetpub\wwwroot\``, so you have ``C:\inetpub\wwwroot\owncloud``.
 Set permissions on ``C:\inetpub\wwwroot\owncloud`` so that your IIS user has read-write access.